Factbox - Potential U.S. deal on payroll tax cut

 The proposal extends for two months a 4.2 percent payroll tax rate now paid by workers, short of the ordinary 6.2 percent rate.
 President Barack Obama has been calling for an extension of the tax cut for months, in an effort to prevent the economy from stalling.

 The payroll tax funds the federal Social Security retirement program.
-Employers and employees typically pay 6.2 percent each on the first $110,000 (70,130.70 pounds) of wages.
+Employers and employees typically pay 6.2 percent each on the first $110,000 of wages.

 JOBLESS BENEFITS